 You can see, then, that just six favourites won the race between when the field was limited to 40 horses in 1984 and the 2019 outing, which was the year that Tiger Roll won it for the second time.
 Given that the result has stood every year bar 1993, which was when two false starts ruined the event, it means that there have been 35 winners.
 That’s means that the favourite has won just 17.14% of the time.

-From a betting point of view, had you placed £1 bet on every favourite since 1984, including joint-favourites, you’d have finished the period mentioned above with a profit of £6.
+From a betting point of view, had you placed £1 bet on every favourite since 1984, including joint-favourites, you’d have finished the period mentioned above with a net win of £6.
 The favourites might not win very often, then, but the nature of Grand National odds means that it’s still worth having a bet on them if you’re going to do so every year.
 Betting on them and another selection or two could be the way forward.

 Average Odds of Winners